sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : The task by which endpoint attributes and/or corresponding attribute values about a target endpoint are collected.
 The collection tasks are targeted at specific target endpoints and therefore are targeted tasks.

-: There are three types of frequency collection tasks can be conducted with:
+: There are four types of frequency collection tasks can be conducted with:

-: ad-hoc, e.g. triggered by a specific event or a query
+: ad-hoc, e.g. triggered by a unsolicited query

+: conditional, e.g. triggered on a case-to-case basis in due to policies included in the compositions of workflows

 : scheduled, e.g. in regular intervals, such as every minute or weekly